Academic Catalog

 Students who wish to absent themselves from the established curricular sequencing for their program (which may expect participation in summer or winter terms or may only expect participation in sequential summer terms) are subject to all graduate program-specific policies related to breaks in continuous progression.
 Students should discuss with their graduate program chair/director any implications of a break from continuous progression, regardless of the reason, which may include the possibility that re-engagement with the degree program is not possible after such a break.

 The continuous registration course requires graduate program chair/director approval and is not intended to be used on a routine basis.
 Graduate program chairs/directors can approve the use of the continuing registration course for up to two consecutive semesters, which includes winter and summer sessions for programs with mandatory coursework during those sessions.
 Enrollment in the continuing registration course for more than two consecutive semesters requires approval from the Office of the Provost.
-Graduate program chair/directors of summer-only programs can approve the use of the continuing registration course for up to two summers.
 Enrollment in the continuing registration course for more than two summers requires approval from the Office of the Provost.

 All breaks in continuous registration are factored into the college six-year requirement for degree completion.
 It may also be factored into graduate program-specific degree completion timeframes, which may be shorter than the college requirement.
 In other words, any breaks in continuous registration are counted toward the amount of time a student takes to complete degree requirements, which may not exceed the six-year requirement for degree completion (or a program-specific shorter degree completion requirement).